What is Spam?

 “Nigerian Prince's letters”

 One of the firstlings of the email spamming, Nigerian letters still appear sometimes.
-In those messages, you see the request to help the Nigerian (or from any other African country) prince to transfer the money of his royal family.
+In those messages, you see the request to help the Nigerian (or from any other African country) prince to transfer money of his royal family.
 You will receive a generous commission because there is no way to get this money saved from rebellions.
 All you have to do is send a small sum to the prince (to commit the further fund transfer).
 Is it worth thinking of $2000-$3000 when you would receive several million dollars instead?
 Naive guys think the same and don’t even think there is no money on the other side and no Nigerian prince.
 Hence, it is just a sophisticated money-laundering scheme.

 We have a deal with tens of different bills each day.
 PayPal payments, invoices from online retailers, subscription renewals - all these things drop on our emails twice per hour.
 Fraudsters know that and try to exploit your decreased attention.
 That's why such spam type is also called bait emails.
 You will likely pay less to no attention to another invoice from the delivery service and pay the bill.
 However, there is no problem with faking the message and embedding the link to the payment page the fraudsters want.
-You think you made the payment you must - but you just been caught on this bait.
+You think you made the payment you must - but you have just been caught on this bait.
 In some cases, crooks attach a link to the fake payment system page.
 That leads you to lose your banking card credentials.

 Phishing and Malicious Spam

 This tactic is similar to email spoofing but with other attack vectors.
 Crooks who aim at phishing are not interested in your single-time payment.
 Their target is your credentials.
 Under the guise of notifications about changed service terms, or some internal messages on your account, they try to lure you into clicking on the link.
 On this link, you will likely see a poorly-made copy of the login page of a supposed sender.
-Usually, these fraudsters mimic the banks, social networks, or online services with paid subscriptions.
+Usually, these fraudsters mimic banks, social networks, or online services with paid subscriptions.

 Phone Call Spam